ducksouplab/ducksoup/README.md

   - `callback` (JavaScript function) to receive messages from DuckSoup (see following paragraph)
   - `debug` (boolean, defaults to false) to enable receiving debug messages (in callback)

-The callback function will receive a message as a `{ kind, payload }` object where:
+The callback function will receive messages as `{ kind, payload }` objects where:

 - kind (string) may be: `"start"`, `"end"`, `"error-duplicate"`, `"error-full"`, `"disconnection"` (and `"stats"` if debug is enabled)
 - payload (unrestricted type) is an optional payload

 ### GStreamer effects

-DuckSoup servers come with GStreamer and the ability to apply effects on live video and audio streams.
+DuckSoup server comes with GStreamer and the ability to apply effects on live video and audio streams.
 Check some [examples](https://gstreamer.freedesktop.org/documentation/tools/gst-launch.html?gi-language=c#pipeline-examples) from GStreamer documentation to get a glimpse of how to set GStreamer elements and their properties.

 From the standpoint of DuckSoup, it is possible to add one audio and one video effect as a GStreamer element, following this syntax: